CortezRomeo/ClansPlus/README.md

 This software runs on [Spigot](https://www.spigotmc.org/) and NMS.
 Spigot forks without compiled NMS code are not supported.
-Officially supported servers are [spigot](https://www.spigotmc.org/) and [paper](https://papermc.io/) and [folia](https://github.com/PaperMC/Folia/).
+Officially supported servers are **[spigot](https://www.spigotmc.org/)** and **[paper](https://papermc.io/)** and **[folia](https://github.com/PaperMC/Folia/)**.
 It is required to use [**Java 11**](https://www.oracle.com/java/technologies/javase/jdk11-archive-downloads.html) or newer.

 ## Main features

-- A lot of options for players to manage and control their clan.
+- A lot of options for players to manage and control their clan
-- Automatically updating files if there is a new update.
+- Automatically updating files if there is a new update
-- Configable messages, gui, etc..
+- Configable messages, gui, etc
+- Supporting teleportasync using paper api
-- Supporting API.
+- Supporting API
 - Supporting GUI
 - Supporting Hex Color
 - Supporting BossBar
+- Supporting Discord Web Hook to send messages to Discord
 - Supporting Floodgate (GeyserMC)
 - Easily managing plugin database